freeCodeCamp/freeCodeCamp/guide/english/javascript/if-else-statement/index.md

     /* do something else */
 ```

+The conditions can be as simple as just checking booleans, but you can also check the value of variables using operators.
+One of the most commonly used operators is the equality operator, "==".
+It checks if two values are equal to each other.
+Note that there are two equal signs and not just one.
+This is because of the fact that one equal sign would set the first value to equal the second, not compare them.

+Some other common operators are the greater/smaller than operator (> and < respectively) and the not equal to operator (!=).

 Multiple `if...else` statements can be chained to create an `else if` clause.
 This specifies a new condition to test and can be repeated to test multiple conditions, checking until a true statement is presented to execute.